 just as nothing can cure the senses but the soul.

-The path to happiness is itself the path to wisdom.
+The quest for happiness is itself the path to wisdom.
 It begins with seeking our basic needs, and from there to the acquisition of innumerable embellishments and even thence perhaps, to things and quantities superfluous but for their cost and worldly status.
-As weariness or wisdom dawns, we may turn to more aesthetic things, and strive to find peace within and contentment with things without - always trying to fill the bottomless pit of hunger for the satisfaction of our souls.
+However, as weariness or wisdom dawns, we may turn to more aesthetic things, and strive to find peace within and contentment with things without - always trying to fill the bottomless pit of hunger for the satisfaction of our souls.